"Quality Outdoor Living Since 1995"

 Wood needs staining or sealing every 2-3 years in our climate.
 Skip a season and you’re looking at cracking, greying, and potentially carpenter ants setting up shop.
 We’ve replaced more rotted-out cedar covers than we can count — and the homeowner always says the same thing: “I thought I’d keep up with the staining.”

-Cost runs $30–$70 per square foot for quality cedar construction.
-But add $500-$1,200 every 2-3 years for staining, plus potential structural repairs after 15 years, and the total cost of ownership often exceeds aluminum.
+Quality cedar construction carries ongoing costs most homeowners forget — staining every 2-3 years, plus potential structural repairs after 15 years.
+Over time, the total cost of ownership often exceeds aluminum.

 Vinyl (Budget-Friendly but Limited)

-Vinyl covers hit the market as a budget alternative, and the price reflects it — typically $15–$35 per square foot.
+Vinyl covers hit the market as a budget alternative, and it’s the cheapest option upfront.
 They’re lightweight and low-maintenance, which sounds great on paper.

 Attached aluminum patio cover extending from house roofline